lukaneek/cicd-pipeline/README.md

 36. Edit the default nginx configuration file: 'sudo nano default'

-37. Navigate to the location section and enter the following: 'proxy_pass http://<ip address>:8080;' then save and exit file.
+37. Navigate to the location section and enter the following: 'proxy_pass http://{ip address}:8080;' then save and exit file.

 38. Restart nginx to apply the changes.

 39. Open a new tab and enter your public ipv4 url address of your EC2 instance.
 The browser should now show "hello world".
-(DO NOT CLICK THE LINK IN AWS COPY AND PASTE IT INTO THE NEW TAB.)
+(DO NOT CLICK THE LINK IN AWS, COPY AND PASTE IT INTO THE NEW TAB.)

 EXTRAS:
 At this point you can use your browser to reach your application (running on EC2) by using Amazon's lengthy IPV4 address.
 No one will remember that.
 What should happen is that you want to connect an easliy rememberable Domain Name (ie, lukavujasin.tech) to point to your EC2 instance automatically.
 Follow the directions here on how to do it: https://www.freecodecamp.org/news/how-to-connect-a-domain-to-a-website-hosted-on-aws-ec2/